• Skip to main content

 Delta 13 Charlie: Reflections of an Irish Soldier in Vietnam

-By Michael Coyne, as told to Wesley Bourke, editor of Ireland’s Military Story
+By Michael Coyne, As Told To Wesley Bourke, Editor Of Ireland's Military Story

-October 1, 2017 by 5 Comments
+October 1, 2017 by 6 Comments

 Michael Coyne is one of many Irish-born soldiers who served in Vietnam.
-A crewman on a Patton tank, he spent most of his time far from base on patrol in jungle and rice paddies.
+A crewman on a Patton tank, he spent most of his time far from base on patrol in the jungle and rice paddies.
 My name is Michael Coyne.
 I was born in Cornamona, Galway, 1945.
 When I was seven we moved here to Jenkinstown, County Meath, as part of the Land Commission Resettlement program.
-Our family, including … [Read more...] about Delta 13 Charlie: Reflections of an Irish Soldier in Vietnam
+Our family, … [Read more...] about Delta 13 Charlie: Reflections of an Irish Soldier in Vietnam

 Film Reviews: Tigerland